MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-net-rings-and-net-ring-iterators.md

 For more information about packet descriptors, see [Packet descriptors and extensions](packet-descriptors-and-extensions.md).

 Every core descriptor in the packet ring has indices into the fragment ring for locating that packet's fragment descriptors.
-Another data structure, the **NET_RING_COLLECTION**, groups the packet ring and fragment ring together for a given packet queue.
+Another data structure, the **NET_RING_COLLECTION**, groups the packet ring and fragment ring together for a given packet queue as shown in the following diagram.

 ![multi-ring layout](images/multi-ring.png)